oznogon/gattaibushido-public/rules/02_pilots.md

 ## Step 3: Choose and Fill Out the Playbooks

-Next, it's time to choose your individual Color Role playbooks.
+Next, it's time to choose your individual team Color Roles.
 Coach will print out and lay forward the character playbooks for everyone to see and discuss.
-Each is a color-themed character booklet that will guide you through a series of choices to make about your Pilot, as well as a few choices that you get to make about others, and even a few that *they* get to make about *you*.
+Each is a color-themed character booklet that will guide you through a series of choices to make about your Pilot, as well as a few choices that you get to make about the *other* Pilots, and even a few that *they* get to make about *you*.
 Each is crafted to fill a specific role in the team, with assigned uniform colors inspired by (but not subservient to) genre media from the game's previously-mentioned sources of inspiration.

 ##### First Red and Green